 Keep the area clean to avoid infections until the scabs have formed and exfoliated on their own.
 Follow the aftercare instructions exactly as written to ensure the best possible healed outcome.

 SwellingSwelling is to be expected after this type of treatment.
 This is due to the fact that the area will be recovering from a deliberate controlled burn, therefore the natural side effect is swelling.
-There are steps you can take to minimise the swelling but it cannot be avoided.
+There are steps you can take to minimize the swelling but it cannot be avoided.
 You can’t avoid or cure the swelling - it is a response to the trauma.
 The swelling will subside in a matter of days and is usually worse in the morning.

 Stages of Healing